NASA-IMPACT/veda-features-api/docs/OBSERVABILITY.md

 ---

 **4)** Finally, choose to "auto" instrument or "manually" instrument your application.
 This project uses "auto" instrumentation.
 Read more about the configuration differences and [which os env vars](https://aws-otel.github.io/docs/getting-started/python-sdk/trace-auto-instr) you'll want to set up to export your metrics to CloudWatch and traces to AWS xray.
-The TF in this repo adds these os environment vars to the container in `../terraform/veda-wfs3/ecs_api.tf`
+The TF in this repo adds these os environment vars to the container in `../terraform/veda-wfs3/ecs_api.tf`.
+And our fastapi startup script in `../veda-wfs3-app/startup.sh` bootstraps `uvicorn` with the `opentelemetry` patcher